roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Each of his words rushed through Trisha's body, fueling her excitement, making her chest rise with eagerness.
 She wanted to say something back, to respond to his groans with her own dirty talk, but of course her mouth was full with his cock, plunging deep between her soft lips and against her tongue.
 So instead the cheerleader only let out a muffled moan of her own.
 Her pouty face was focused only on his cock, her cheeks hungrily puckered, her lips tight and engaged, her eyes bright and excited.
 She leaned forward and placed her hands back on the wall, supporting herself as she eagerly began to jam her face against the hole, her lips skimming down the shaft, stuffing her mouth full of his cock, feeling the tip of his meat press against her throat.

  But Trisha didn't stop there.
 Taking a deep breath, the cheerleader leaned forward, and gently let the cock slide down her throat, pressing the shaft deep into her stretched, plump lips.
 The loud, wild groan that rang through the wall only urged her further, and Trisha pushed her face against the wall, gulping and slurping hungrily, taking the cock deeper and deeper, stuffing her mouth as full as she could.
 Then, all of a sudden, the cheerleader felt her lips press against the cold surface of the wall, forming a suction around the hole.
 She had pushed the cock so deep into her mouth and down her throat that her face was now jammed against the wall, her nose squashed against the cold surface, her lips plunging as far as they possibly could down the thick cock, now sucking and slurping around the edges of the hole.
-Report_Story #2